cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-to-14.8-(blobless).md

 ## Required Reading

 While iOS firmware version 14.8 is unsigned, it's still possible to update to it from a lower firmware version and use Odysseyra1n or unc0ver (depending on your device).
-However, this method will **expire on January 9th, 2022**.
+However, this method will **expire on January 9th, 2022** (time listed in UTC 00:00).

 ::: danger